2000 - 2003

-In 1992, TVS lost its ITV franchise, and sadly, the rights to its programme library did not remain within the ITV Network.
-George Baker discovered that the series was being broadcast without proper payments being made to the actors and this page tells the story of his battle to recover repeat fees for Wexford episodes shown around the world…
+In 1992 TVS lost its ITV franchise, and sadly the rights to its programme library did not remain within the ITV Network.
+This page tells the story of George Baker’s battle to recover repeat fees for Wexford episodes broadcast worldwide.

 George Baker, who stars as Reg Wexford in the Ruth Rendell Mysteries, is fighting to win back the fortune he says he is owed in royalties.
 Mr Baker, who recently celebrated his 70th birthday, realised he was not being paid a penny for repeat episodes shown around the world.

-Mr Baker, who lives in Wiltshire with third wife and co-star Louie Ramsay, is often stopped by viewers who recognise him from watching TV across the world.
-“That’s how I know the shows have been sold elsewhere.”
+Mr Baker, who lives in Wiltshire with his third wife and co-star Louie Ramsay, is often stopped by viewers who recognise him from watching TV across the world.

-Real-life sleuthing of Inspector Wexford pays off as broadcaster coughs up fees: 20 March, 2001
+Real-life sleuthing of Inspector Wexford pays off as broadcaster coughs up fees

 Equity has recovered over £350,000 on behalf of performers in 21 Ruth Rendell programmes which were sold overseas or shown on Channel five without proper payments to the actors.
 The programmes were made by TVS in 1991 and 1992.
 But when TVS lost the ITV franchise for the South of England its library of programmes was sold and, after changing hands several times, ended up with an American company.
 From 1996 Ruth Rendell programmes were sold to overseas broadcasters and to Channel 5, without paying the performers.